1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

     **BUT - and this is CRUCIAL! - the head will start to slowly move sidewards in this moment to position the nozzle right above the point where the probe has been located!** ***You need to WAIT for this movement to be done!*** **So inspect the head and wait until it doesn't move anymore before adjusting the actual height!**

 *Once done, click on "ACCEPT" - and just to be on the safe side, send a `SAVE_CONFIG` command as well.*

+!!! warning "This Is The Z-Offset For The Initial Layer!"

+    ***This*** **z-offset is the one which comes into account when printing the initial layer** - you know this one from using the stock firmware and setting the z-offset there.

 !!! warning "Attention When Adjusting The Z-Offset On The Fly"

     *If you adjust your z-offset on the fly while printing your ***initial layer***, you need to save that value to the ***endstop*** (not to the probe!) for having it applied the next times.*